leangjia/blender_docs/manual/files/import_export/collada.rst

    then Blender will propagate object instantiation to the Collada file.

 Use Blender Profile
-   Collada can be extended with tool specific data (profiles) Blender has its own (not official) profile that allows to export rig information into the Collada file, that can later be used to reconstruct the rig should it ever be necessary to import a dae file back into Blender.
+   Collada can be extended with tool specific data (profiles).
+Blender has its own (unofficial) profile that allows to export rig information into the Collada file.
+Later It can be used to reconstruct the rig when it should ever be necessary to import a dae file back into Blender.

 Sort by Object Name
    The export order of data is bound to internal object order and it can not be influenced in a reliable way.